SeaIce-Math/spice-team.github.io/publications.md

 - Denton, A. A. and Timmermans, M.-L. (2022).
 Characterizing the sea-ice floe size distribution in the Canada Basin from high-resolution optical satellite imagery. **The Cryosphere Discuss**. [[preprint](https://doi.org/10.5194/tc-2021-368)].
 Accepted for publication in **The Cryosphere**.

 - Dinh, H. B., D. Giannakis, G. Stadler, J. Slawinska (2022).
 Phase-field model of floe scale fracture.
 In preparation.

 - Gupta, M., A. F. Thompson, G. E. Manucharyan (2021).
 Ocean-sea ice floe coupling in a high resolution LES model.
 In preparation.

+- Taylor, J.R., A.F.
+Thompson (2022) Submesoscales in the upper ocean.
+  **Ann.
+Rev. Fluid Mech.** (in revision).

 - Manucharyan, G. E., B. P. Montemuro (2021).
 SubZero -- Sea ice model with an explicit representation of a floe life cycle.
 In preparation.